lrodero/cats-effect-tutorial/tutorial.md

 them.
 Let's work on that, we implement that functionality in another method that takes as input the `java.io.ServerSocket` instance that will listen for
 clients:

+//////////////////
+CONTINUE
+CONTINUE
+CONTINUE
+CONTINUE
+CONTINUE
+CONTINUE
+CONTINUE
+CONTINUE
+DO WE NEED THAT CANCELBOUNDARY IN 'serve' METHOD?

 ```scala
 def serve(serverSocket: ServerSocket): IO[Unit] = {